Legislative Advocate – Housing

 - Experience with a nonprofit legal services agency.

 Salary is very competitive and commensurate with experience.
 We provide a generous benefits package, including leave policies, vacation, and December holiday office closure at full pay.
 We provide numerous opportunities and support to ensure our staff are able to grow and develop their professional skills.
-The salary range is $71,886 – $103,525 depending on experience.
+The salary range begins at $71,886 and increases based on experience.